ayushdongre01/NanoLink/README.md

 - If startup fails with a MongoDB error, verify `MONGODB_URI` and that the database is reachable.
 - If generated links point to the wrong host, check `NEXT_PUBLIC_HOST`.
 - If a short link redirects to the home page, confirm the slug exists in the `url` collection.

-## License

-Add a license file if you plan to distribute NanoLink publicly.